HYMANSAYS is content writer Eric Hyman's creative portfolio

 DCA CrossTalk: PCs take to the early Internet

-In addition to the enterprise, DCA's Crosstalk let PC users go pretty much anywhere online including "the net."
-Our fun cartoon campaign helped it become leader of the pack.
+In addition to the enterprise, DCA's Crosstalk let PC users go anywhere online, e.g., "the net."
+Our fun campaign helped them become leader of the early online pack.

 Sharp Thinking: Global leader in fax, copiers, etc.